Free Range Eggs

 This winter we will plan for the 2020 growing season so stay tuned.
 All I know for certain is that we are growing a variety of tomatoes, peppers, cucumbers, squash, pumpkins carrots, potatoes, beans, salad greens and herbs.

 Update: Our soil needs WORK.
 It basically consists of only a few inches of top soil, and then CLAY.
-It is also super alkaline to boot.
-Solution: Spring of 2020 we will grow our produce in straw bales, stay tuned.
+It is also super alkaline.
+Solution: Spring of 2020 we will grow our produce in straw bales and pots, stay tuned.